OwlbanGroup/Contribute-To-This-Project/terminal_tutorial.md

 | :----: | :----: | :----: | :----: | :----: |
 | [Portuguese (Brazilian)](/translations/terminal_tutorial/terminal_tutorial.por-br.md) | [Ukrainian](/translations/terminal_tutorial/terminal_tutorial.ukr.md) | | | |

+---

+### Setup! :)

+> [!Note]
+> If you're not good with the command line interface [here is the GUI tutorial using GitHub Desktop](/README.md)

+First let's get setup to do the work

+1. Login to your GitHub account.
+If you don't yet have an account then [join GitHub](

 > Translations for projects documentations are welcome.
 Read [`Translation Guide`](/translations/README.md) to contribute.

 ---